jbrownkramer/zombie_mirror/README.md

 | `--displayorientation 0` | `--displayorientation 90`  | `--displayorientation 180`  | `--displayorientation 270` |

 - `--mirrored`.
 Configure True if unaltered image from the camera is mirrored.
 Default is False.
-- `--minfacesize`. set this smaller if the mirror tells you to move closer but you're already close.
+- `--minfacesize`.
+Set this smaller if the mirror tells you to move closer but you're already close.
 Default is 128.
-- `--zombietime`. amount of time, in seconds, to display the zombie image.
+- `--zombietime`.
+Amount of time, in seconds, to display the zombie image.
 Default is 5.
 - `--fontsize`.
 How large the font is.
 Default is 128.
 - `--cameraresolution`.
 Desired camera resolution.
 Set it smaller if you want the framerate to be higher.
 Default is "1280x720".
 - `--webtimeout`.
 Time in seconds to wait for zombie image before timing out.
 Default is 6.